virgip/trainEar/README.md

 ### Interval Reproduction
 LINK:
 The idea behind this exercise is similar to the one of the previous one, but instead of reproducing the same note, the user is asked to find a tone set to a specific distance from the given one.
 In order to help the users to learn better and to really improve their skills, it's possible to set three distinct levels of difficulty, which determine the number of intervals that can be asked.
-Microbit's range starts from an octave below the root of the requested interval.
+MicroBit's range starts from an octave below the root of the requested interval.

 ### Chord Reproduction
 LINK: